TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/JavaScript/UsingExtjs/Viewport/Index.rst

-It seems possible to also manipulate the debug console with JavaScript, but working examples are missing for now (examples from the TYPO3 wiki don't work (anymore?)).
+It seems possible to also manipulate the debug console with JavaScript, but working examples are missing for now.